 MVL-Oparin, Final game 3: 1-0

 Obviously, this endgame is likely to be drawn if Black defends perfectly, but in practice, the probability of winning isn’t that low at all.
 After the simple 43.Rd2, I protect b2 and it’s my King who will win the d3 pawn after 43…Kf7 44.Ke3 Rb3 45.Kd4 Ke6 46.Kc4.
 After 46…Rb8, 47.b4! is an important, time-saving move compared to 47.Kxd3?.
 So I didn’t know whether this endgame was winning or not.
-In my mind, it was rather a draw, but the machine says it’s not!
+In my mind, it was most likely a draw, but the machine says it’s not!
 On reflection, it’s not so surprising, as Black doesn’t have much time left, with my King supporting the advancing b-pawn.
 For me, in this type of situation in a rapid game, the important thing is not whether it’s a win or a draw (it’s the opposite in a classical game, of course).
 What I want is for the defense to be as complicated as possible.
-By the way, in just a few moves, Oparine exploded, proof of the difficulty of the task.
+By the way, in just a few moves, Oparine collapsed, proof of the difficulty of the task.
 After 47…Rh8 48.h3 Rh4+ 49.Kc3 Kd5 50.Rxd3+ Kc6, he missed 51.Rg3! and now if 51…g5, there’s 52.Rf3 and his Rook will be cut off one way or another, whether on h6 or h7.
 He preferred to play 51…Kb5 but 52.Rxg7, and he resigned since he has no way of recovering the b4 pawn.

 So-MVL, Grand Final game 1: 0-1